History

 Current Programs

-Clinics are safe and welcoming, and staffed with a nurse practitioner (or physician assistant) and two bilingual (Spanish/English) medical assistants.
+Clinics are safe and welcoming, and staffed with a nurse practitioner (or physician assistant) and bilingual (Spanish/English) medical assistants.
 Supervising physicians oversee the clinics under the management of our Medical Director, Dr. Claude Rogé.
 In addition to clinical care, we also help patients navigate referrals for specialty care, apply for healthcare coverage, and access transportation.

-Clinics are safe and welcoming, and staffed with a nurse practitioner (or physician assistant) and two bilingual (Spanish/English) medical assistants.
+Clinics are safe and welcoming, and staffed with a nurse practitioner (or physician assistant) and bilingual (Spanish/English) medical assistants.
 Supervising physicians oversee the clinics under the management of our Medical Director, Dr. Claude Rogé.
 In addition to clinical care, we also help patients navigate referrals for specialty care, apply for healthcare coverage, and access transportation.

 Support School Health Clinics of Santa Clara County by donating today!